This section answers other e-mail questions, such as questions about IMAP support, creating mailing lists and using autoresponders.

 Our Web hosting accounts include the powerful Mailman mailing list software, which can be used to create group discussion lists or announcement-only lists.

-Our e-mail servers allow messages up to 20 MB in size, but it's a good idea to keep them below 7 MB — or less if you use Webmail.
+Our email servers allow messages up to 30 MB in size, but it’s a good idea to keep them below 15 MB.

 We don't place individual limits on mailbox size.

-You can make e-mail for two different addresses go to the same POP mailbox.
-Just create a normal POP mailbox for one of the addresses and a forwarding alias for the other address.
+You can make email for two different addresses go to the same mailbox.
+Just create a normal mailbox for one of the addresses and a forwarding address for the other.

-You can direct mail received via the Catch-All Alias into a POP mailbox.
+You can direct mail received via the catch-all address into a mailbox.

 To avoid problems, don't set your mail program to check for new mail more often than once a minute.